ga-wdi-boston/sql/README.md

 Fork and clone this repository.

-Please remember that demonstrations are to take notes, code alongs are to write code with instructor, and practices are to write code with the support of the instructional team.
+Please remember that demonstrations are to take notes, code alongs are to write code with the instructor, and practices are to write code with the support of the instructional team.

 ## Objectives